Homepage / Cancer Info: Cancer AWARENESS

 Melanoma & Skin Cancer

-About 25% develop from moles.
-Those with many moles, a history of affected family members, and who have poor immune function are at greater risk.
-A number of rare genetic defects such as xeroderma pigmentosum also increase risk.
-Diagnosis is by biopsy of any concerning skin lesion.
+The primary cause of melanoma is ultraviolet light (UV) exposure in those with low levels of the skin pigment melanin.
+The UV light may be from the sun or other sources, such as tanning devices.
+Those with many moles, a history of affected family members, and poor immune function are at greater risk.
+A number of rare genetic conditions, such as xeroderma pigmentosum, also increase the risk.
+Diagnosis is by biopsy and analysis of any skin lesion that has signs of being potentially cancerous.

-Melanoma and Skin Cancer Information
+Melanoma and Skin Cancer -Information

 The links below will take you directly to the website's pages on Melanoma and Skin Cancer